-While that’s often associated with a sarcastic remark too someone who’s perhaps revealed too intimate of details about themselves, I’m actually referring to something else entirely – the disturbing amount of information others have on us.
+While that’s often associated with a sarcastic remark to someone who’s perhaps revealed too intimate of details about themselves, I’m actually referring to something else entirely — the disturbing amount of information others have on us.

 The truth of the matter is that we’re identified and profiled by a staggering amount of statistics in the modern world.
-Unless you’ve somehow managed to go completely off the grid (extremely unlikely for probably 99.9% of the population) you’re in thousands upon thousands of databases in the following ways:
+Unless you’ve somehow managed to go completely off-the-grid (extremely unlikely for probably 99.9% of the population), you’re in thousands upon thousands of databases in the following ways: